4 Weird Viking Wedding Rituals and Traditions You're Probably Not Aware Of

 There’s no denying that different cultures in the world have different traditions.
 What’s normal for one culture may seem outlandish and far-fetched for others.
 The complexity of the Norse culture is fascinating and can be quite addicting as you get to know more about what went down in history.

-If you’re a fan of the Vikings TV series then you definitely know the real names of the popular characters in that show, especially Travis Fimmel and Katheryn Winnick, who portrayed King Ragnar and Queen Lagertha respectively.
+If you’re a fan of the Vikings TV series then you definitely know the real names of the popular characters on that show, especially Travis Fimmel and Katheryn Winnick, who portrayed King Ragnar and Queen Lagertha respectively.

 As popular as the show may be, it’s safe to say that there are also some not-so-popular and downright peculiar information about Viking wedding rituals and traditions that you’re probably not aware of at this point.
 Here are some of them:

 One of the things that newly-weds probably look forward to after the wedding ceremony and party is the consummation that will take place.
 However, they can’t just start undressing and get lost in the heat of the moment right then and there.
-They first have to be escorted and walked to bed by at least six witnesses just so they could be sure that the recently concluded marriage is valid.
+They first have to be escorted and walked to bed by at least six witnesses just so they could be sure that the recently concluded marriage was valid.

 Sometimes marriage isn’t enough.
 They have to see the newly-wed Viking couple together one last time before they do the deed in order to seal the deal and erase any doubts and apprehensions they may have regarding the lovers.